 The department of public safety has information available to students and staff regarding crime prevention and awareness in the Foster Student Center and Burt Administration Building.
 Security tips and other important links are available on the University Public Safety website.
 Public Safety

-In an effort to provide proactive public safety services students who wish to engrave their personal belongings to prevent theft may contact the department of public safety in the Foster Student Center.
-Secondly, the department provides students with a Property Identification Form to help in recovering those items should they become lost or stolen.
+Public Safety provides students with a Property Identification Form to help in recovering those items should they become lost or stolen.

 General crime prevention tips on or off campus include: